 However, this festive selection of mini-tea cakes and sweets made my day.
 I love this mince pie tartlet and I would honestly marry it.
 It’s one of the most delicate Christmas desserts I ever tried.

 However, the hazelnut bar was my favourite one.
-After all, nothing can beat the combo salted caramel and chocolate, anyway.
+After all, nothing can beat the combo of salted caramel and chocolate, anyway.
 But all cakes were baked to perfection.
 A treat for your eyes and palate.

 I was also indulged by my friend Gabriella to have a cheeky cocktail.
 So, I asked for the Marmosa – Tanqueray Gin, Orange Juice, Orange Marmalade, Vanilla, Lemon and Prosecco.